nrj1024/FakeImageDetector/README.md

 # FakeImageDetector
-A CNN based detector trained using compression rate variations of pristine and spliced images.
+A CNN based detector and segmenter trained using compression rate variations of pristine vs spliced images and blue channel of the ELAs vs Ground Truth masks respectively.

-Dataset used : CASIA1
+Dataset used : CASIA1 | CASIA1GroundTruth

-** CNN for generating mask for the predicted forged region is currently being worked on. **